Automated quantification of vomeronasal glomeruli number, size, and color composition after immunofluorescent staining

 The white borders indicate the found glomeruli by a human try

-The program’s source code is available to all and is free; a graphical interface (below) is designed via LabVIEW programing language and is accessible in the Github projct page
+The program’s source code is available to all and is free; a graphical interface (below) is designed via LabVIEW programing language and is accessible in the Github projct page as well.

 Quantitative comparison of manual vs. the program’s output demonstrates the ability to distinguish a control from a mutant via by comparing their AOB’s glomeruli size and numbers.